Street Fighter 6: Sales

 Street Fighter 6 sold over 1 million units within five days after launch.
 By June 2025, sales had surpassed 5 million units.
+As of June 2026, the game has sold 7 million units.

 In Japan, the PlayStation 5 version of Street Fighter 6 was the third highest selling physical game during its first week of release, with 21,192 retail units being sold across the country.
 The PlayStation 4 version was the fourth highest selling physical game in Japan throughout the same week, selling 12,078 retail units.
 It was the 17th best-selling video game in the US in 2023.